eyc004/LoLPrediction/README.md

 In order to perform a “fairness analysis” of our final model from the previous step, we decided to compare our model’s predictions on the type of ‘league’ to see if there was a significant difference in mean accuracy between the two leagues that we chose.
 The two leagues that we decided to compare were the ‘LPL’ and ‘LCK CL’.
 The question that we want to answer through doing this process is: does our model perform worse for individuals in one group (LCK CL or LPL) than it does for individuals in the other group (LCK CL or LPL)?
 To compare our model’s fairness between these two groups, we decided to compare their accuracies.
 Since we want to compare the difference between two samples in distribution, we used a permutation test to figure this out.
 The null hypothesis for our test is: Our model is fair, Its accuracy for predicting ‘position’ for groups in the ‘LCK CL’ and the ‘LPL’ are the same.
-The alternative hypothesis for our test is: Our model is not fair, Its accuracy for predicting ‘position’ for groups in the ‘LCK CL’ and the ‘LPL’ are not the same.
+The alternative hypothesis for our test is: Our model is not fair, Its accuracy for predicting ‘position’ for groups in the leagues ‘LCK CL’ and the ‘LPL’ are not the same.
+Before completing the permutation test, we calculated that our observed statistic was 0.0008124410689606121.
+After completing the permutation test with 1000 runs, we got a p-value of